DUI Second Offense Penalties

-DUI Second Offense Penalties

 Exercise Your Rights

-    There are many ways to attack a DUI charge.
-Our team of DUI defense lawyers

-    analyzes use various methods to quickly obtain evidence to begin building your

-    defense.
-We recommend every person accused of driving under the influence allow

-    an experienced attorney to look at their case before pleading guilty.
-The charge

-    is simply too serious to not defend.
-Because it is a second offense DUI, you are

-    looking at a substantial amount of jail time.
-Don’t plead guilty without

-    defending yourself.
-To speak with a DUI attorney today about your case, call our

-    office at 859-258-2697.
+There are many ways to attack a drunk driving/DUI charge.
+Our team of DUI defense lawyers analyzes use various methods to quickly obtain evidence to begin building your defense.
+We recommend every person accused of driving under the influence allow an experienced attorney to look at their case before pleading guilty.
+The charge is simply too serious to not defend.
+Because it is a second-offense DUI, you are looking at a substantial amount of jail time.
+Don’t plead guilty without defending yourself.
+To speak with a DUI defense attorney today about your case, call our law firm office at 859-258-2697.
 We are ready to help!